Picovoice/rhino/README.md

 ## Try It Out

 Try out Rhino using its [interactive web demo](https://picovoice.ai/products/#speech-to-intent-demo).
 You need a working microphone.

 ## Motivation

+A significant number of use-cases when building voice-enabled products revolves around understanding spoken commands within a specific domain.
+Smart home, appliances, infotainment systems, command and control for mobile applications, etc are a few examples.
+The current solutions use a domain-specific natural language understanding (NLU) engine on top of a generic speech recognition system.
+This approach is computationally expensive and if not delegated to cloud services requires significant CPU and memory for on-device implementation.

-A good number of use-cases when building voice-enabled products revolves around understanding speech commands within a specific (limited) domain.
-For example, smart home alliances, mobile applications, etc. Rhino is a tight combination of speech-to-text and natural-language-understanding engines that are optimized to work for a specific domain.
-Rhino is quite lean and can run on small embedded processors with very limited RAM (as low as 100 KB) making it ideal for IoT applications.
+Rhino solves this problem by providing tightly-coupled speech recognition and NLU engine that are jointly optimized for a specific domain (use case).
+Rhino is quite lean and can even run on small embedded processors (think ARM Cortex-M or fixed-point DSPs) with very limited RAM (as low as 100 KB) making it ideal for resource-constrained IoT applications.
-Furthermore, it can understand potentially unlimited number of commands within a specific domain.
-For example for coffee maker example above it can correctly recognize the following commands

-* can I have a latte?
-* make me a single-shot espresso.
-* I want a triple-shot americano with milk.
-* may I have a large cappuccino with cream?

 ## Terminology

+Context

+Expression

+Intent

+Slot

 ## Structure of Repository